-Everyone already knows that Niagara and Yosemite falls are some of the best in the US, but I wanted to expand this list into waterfalls you might not have heard about yet.
+Everyone already knows that Niagara Falls and Yosemite Falls are some of the best in the US, but I wanted to expand this list into waterfalls you might not have heard about yet.

-People usually think that if they want to find a magnificent waterfall then they have to go to exotic locations like Iceland or Spain.
+People usually think that if they want to find a magnificent waterfall then they have to go to exotic locations like Iceland or Argentina.

-But we actually have access to some of the biggest, longest, and grandest waterfalls right here in our part of the neighborhood.
+But we actually have access to some of the biggest, longest, and grandest waterfalls right here in our part of the world.

 Some of them are going to make you work for it, but not every waterfall sits at the end of a long hike.
 And if you love finding these gorgeous forces of nature as much as I do, then you probably won’t mind the sore feet anyway.

 From massive multi-tiered torrents that send up giant sprays of mist to gentle trickles that look inviting enough to swim under, there’s a bit of everything right here in the US, if you know where to look.

 Check out these 8 absolutely stunning, breathtaking waterfalls from across the country.